prasenjeetpaul/Google-Applied-CS-with-Android/Scarnes Die/README.md

 # Introduction

-In this workshop, we will create a game from scratch in Android Studio.
-The game that we will be creating is a dice game called Scarne's dice
+In this repo, we will create a game from scratch in Android Studio. <br>The game that we will be creating is a dice game called Scarne's dice
 Scarne’s Dice is a turn-based dice game where players score points by rolling a die and then:
 1. **If they roll a 1:**
     <br>Scores no points and lose their turn